-Debt-to-Income Ratio for Car Loans: What to Know
+Debt-to-Income Ratio for Car Loans: What You Need to Know

 Your debt-to-income ratio is a percentage that represents your monthly debt payments compared to your gross monthly income.
 Auto lenders use this ratio, also known as DTI, to judge whether you can afford a loan payment.
 Whether you have a good debt-to-income ratio for a car loan depends on the lender but — generally — the lower, the better.